tjune1/cse15l-lab-report3/index.md

 technical/biomed/rr196.txt
 technical/biomed/rr191.txt
 ```

-find -path
+Find it in the website [43 Practical Examples of Linux Find Command](https://sysaix.com/43-practical-examples-of-linux-find-command).

 Example 5:

-Find all the paths in the biomed directory that contain the string `cvm`.
+The command line `find technical/biomed -path "*cvm*"` find all the paths in the biomed directory that contain the string `cvm`.

 ```
 (base) JundeAir:docsearch jun.tan.1$ find technical/biomed -path "*cvm*"